gu-eresearch/user_testing_python_selenium/content/1-intro.md

 The file structure is important when running python/behave tests.
 Two folders are required, features, and steps.
 Features contains the .feature files, the python environment file and the steps folder.
 The steps folder contains the .py files.

-features/
-|--- steps/
-|    |--- common.py
-|    |--- import.py
-|    |--- login.py
-|    |--- search.py
-import.feature
-login.feature
-search.feature
-environment.py
+{% include figure.html img="file-structure.png" alt="file structure" caption="The file structure required for running selenium user tests" width="75%" %}

-It is not necessary to name the steps and feature file the same, I find that it keeps the tests organised and themed.
+It is not necessary to name the steps and feature file the same, however I find that it keeps the tests organised and themed.

 ### feature files
-The feature file are written in Gherkin syntax and are human readable steps, they usually follow user requirements.
+The feature file are written in [Gherkin syntax](https://cucumber.io/docs/gherkin/) and are human readable steps, they usually follow user requirements.

 Here is a look at the search.feature file.